Adaptive Robust High-Precision Atomic Gravimetry: Precision scaling with respect to the total interrogation time

 For the first step, the result of multiplying a normalized average distribution functions by a Gaussian function is still the Gaussian function itself and the first standard deviation of posterior function

 While for the later steps, both the prior function and the likelihood function of the atomic ensemble are Gaussian distribution functions.
 When two Gaussian functions are multiplied, the result is a new Gaussian function.
 The normalization factor in the iterative process does not affect the standard deviation of the posterior function at each step.
-The relationship between the standard deviation ($\sigma$) of the new Gaussian function and standard deviations ($\sigma_{a}$ and $\sigma_{b}$) of the two original Gaussian distribution functions is
+The relationship between the standard deviation ($\sigma$) of the new Gaussian function and standard deviations ($\sigma_{a}$ and $\sigma_{b}$) of the two original Gaussian distribution functions is $\sigma=\frac{\sigma_{a}\cdot\sigma_{b}}{\sqrt{\sigma_{a}^2+\sigma_{b}^2}}$.
 Therefore, the standard deviation of each posterior function can be obtained from the standard deviation of the prior function and the likelihood function.
 Thus, we can obtain the standard deviation of the second posterior function as follows

-By iterating Eq. \eqref{eq:sigma2} step by step, we can obtain the $i$-th standard deviation as
+By iterating Eq. \eqref{eq:sigma3} step by step, we can obtain the $i$-th standard deviation as

 Therefore, the $M$-th posterior function can be analytically calculated as

 where $\mathcal{N}$ is the normalization factor and the standard deviation for measuring $g$ is

 From Eq.~\eqref{Delta_g}, we can see how the measurements are correlated with different interrogation times in our BGE.
 If the interrogation time for each measurement is the same, for example choose $T_i=T_{max}$, the total interrogation time in the $i$-th step is $\tilde{T}_i = i T_{max}$.
 In this case we can obtain